N55 swaps/interchangability

 For the 4 series, it was easier to source a F Block and not have to bother with it at all.
 I highly recommend going that with that option, so much less headache, and the car loves it :)

-The problem prevails; as I have it now I have an N55 E chassis block going into a F30.
+The problem prevails; as I have it now we still have an N55 PWG E chassis block going into a F30.
 I have no issues mounting the entire E Chassis (n54 style) vacuum pump and HPFP.
 Bolts up no issue, but I have to swap the hard lines out.
 The plug for the HPFP is different, they are similar but keyed enough to where they will not connect.
 If someone has done this before, have you done this and just spliced in a N54 style connector?

 We’ll still be trying both ways,